How to Get Gigs For Your Band, Local Band, or Garage Band

 How To Get Gigs and Shows for Your Band

-- Band Press Kit - The first thing your band, indie act, or garage band should do is to get a band press kit together.
-The press kit, press package, or media kit will have everything your band will need to get started.
+- Band Press Kit - The first thing your band, indie act, or garage band should do is get a band press kit together.
+The press kit, press package, or media kit will have everything your band will need to get started booking gigs.
 Visit our Band Press Kit Page for tips on getting the press kit together.
 Once you have your press kit, you'll have a vehicle to start promoting your indie band.

-- Open Mic Nights - Start off playing open microphone (Open Mic) nights at local clubs.
+- Open Mic Nights - Have you thought about playing open microphone nights.
+Try starting off playing open microphone (Open Mic) nights at local clubs.
 Not only will this give you a little experience on stage, you'll actually have a built in audience.
 Many open mic nights are hosted by more established local bands or indie acts.
-Make valuable contacts for the future with the hosting bands and other local bands playing at the open mic night.
+At these venues your band can make valuable contacts for the future with the hosting bands and other local bands playing at the open mic night.
 Check your local music newspapers, perform an internet search for open microphone nights in your city, or search music websites to find this information.
 This is a great starting point to play gigs and shows in your area.
+Please keep in mind that open mic nights are typically not paid gigs.
+The host band may get paid, but typically those who show up to perform do not get paid.
+Use these gigs for band exposure and networking opportunities.

-- Offer to Open for Free - The reality is that your not going to get paid when you first start out.
+- Offer to Open for Free - The reality is that your not going to get paid when you first start out as a band.
 Offer to be an opening band for free for a local band you know.
-Network with bands than you may have met at an open microphone night.
+Network with bands that you may have met at an open microphone night.
 E-mail more established indie band in the area and offer to play an opening gig for them.
 Many indie bands love opening acts.
-They don't have to pay you much and they don't have to play as long of a show set.
-This is the time to start promoting your garage band too.
-Hand out business cards and press kits to any clubs you play.
+They don't have to pay you much or at all and they don't have to play as long of a show set.
+This is the time to start promoting your indie band as well.
+Try handing out business cards and press kits to any bookers at clubs your band plays.
 Make sure to follow up with the venue after you have given them your press kit.
 Call or e-mail to make sure they get back to you.
-Be persistent.
-Booking agents and club owners are always getting approached by prospective indie bands and garage bands.
+Be persistent, since booking agents and club owners are always getting approached by prospective indie bands and garage bands.
+Typically club booking agents work later hours, so you may have to call at night to get a hold of them.

 - Solicit your Press Kit - Now that your band has performed gigs at open mic nights, start calling clubs and soliciting your Band Press Kit and Band Demo.
 It is a good idea to visit clubs that play your style / genre of music and talk with the booker of the club.
 Please leave the venue booking agent a press kit and demo CD.
 The club booking agent will need a day or two to listen to your demo music.
-Call back and get some feedback.
-Ask for the gig for your band.
+Call back and get some feedback on your band demo.
+Once you get a hold of the booker, ask for the gig for your band.
 Again, be persistent.
-Once you get a show visit our How To Negotiate A Gig page.
+Once you get a show or gig, visit our How To Negotiate A Gig page.

-- Booking Agents - Most booking agents take a percentage of the money that you get for a gig.
+- Booking Agents - Booking agents take a percentage of the money that you get for a gig that they have booked.
 Booking agents can be a valuable resource for getting some better paying gigs.
 Do a lot of research and be sure they are reputable.
-Do a search on your local yellow pages.
-A lot of booking agents only take well known acts, so shop around and see if they will deal with your local band.
-Stop by in person and take your demo and press kit.
-Check out the Better Business Bureau and make sure they are a reputable company.
+Do a search on your local yellow pages for entertainment bureaus.
+A lot of booking agents only take well known acts on their rosters, so shop around and see if they will deal with your local band.
+Sometimes it pays to stop by in person and take your demo and press kit to the booking agent.
+Check out the Better Business Bureau and make sure the booker works for a reputable company.

 - Sound Technician - As your indie rock band becomes more established, you may need the services of a sound tech for your gigs.
 Many venues have their own PA system (sound systems) and will charge a fee for the services of the sound technician.
 Find this out ahead of time.
 If the venue does not have a PA system, your band will have to supply one.
 Please keep in mind that someone will have to run sound as well.
 Running sound can be expensive.
 Most sound technicians charge a good bit to bring the equipment and run sound.
 A good sound guy can mean the difference between a good and a bad gig.
 Please make sure your sound technician sets up efficiently and gives your band professional sound service.

 - Website And Social Media Band Promotion - Promote your local band over the internet and social network sites.
-If you don't have a website for your local band or garage band, get one.
-They are a valuable tool for indie promotion in today's internet world.
+If you don't have a website for your local band or garage band, it is time to get one.
+Social media is a valuable tool for indie promotion in today's internet world.
 If you can't afford a band website why not try a Myspace Music page or Create a Facebook page for your band.
-Have all of your friends like the page and post updates on this page.
-Each update will post to anyone facebook personal page who likes your band page.
+Have all of your friends and fans like the page and post updates on this page.
+Each update will post to anyone's facebook personal page who likes your band page in most instances.
 Post show dates, CD / album releases, and band merchandise for sale.
+It's also important not to always just post about your gigs and merchandise as well.
+Try to keep fans interested in your page by asking questions and responding to their comments.
+This makes your page more sticky and fan friendly.
 This is a great resource for bands to actually post your copy written songs, show dates, band bio, contact info, and more.
 Visit our Social Networking area for info on Social Media Band Website Promotion.

 - Post Your Shows To Free Concert Calendars - Feel free to visit our Concert Calendar and Post Your Bands Shows, Gigs, Tours, or Concerts.
 New Users Click Here.
 Existing Users Login Here.
 Once you have your web address, start submitting your band website address (URL) to local band listing websites.
 Do a search on your city and see what sites list local bands and show dates.
 For Example, try searching: (Band Listings Pittsburgh, or Concert Calendar New York).
 Email the site and ask to have your web link added.
 Also, e-mail any concert calendars, entertainment newspapers, city papers, online newspapers, online music show listings sites, and have your band gigs and shows listed.
 You would be surprised how many you'll find in your area.
 Also email your local clubs with your website address and see if they would like a Band Press Kit.